riley-martin/notation/README.md

 # Notation
 ## A simple cli note-taking program written in rust
 Notation is a simple cli note-taking program written in rust (after all: "everything is better in rust":).
-It can synchronize notes across devices by setting it up to push notes to a git repository (for example, a private repository on github).

 ## Installation and usage
 **TODO**

 ## License
-This program in license under the GPL3
+This program is licensed under the GPLv3
 See [LICENSE](./LICENSE) for details